Avengers 2: Age of Ultron starts off with a bang that can make every fanboy have a nerdgasm.

 The witty banter and character interplay remain intact, providing a lot of funny moments in the film.
-Hawkeye is given his time to shine and Jeremy Renner does a good job in highlighting the human side of the group.
-While he may not have Godlike powers or extraordinary capabilities his mundane life comes with a very ordinary yet special gift that everyone else may never have.
-The rest of cast did well.
+Hawkeye is given his time to shine and presents a stable home life that his superpowered teammates don’t have.

 Age of Ultron has spectacular team coordinated action pieces that are worth seeing in the cinema.
-Joss Whedon is able to highlight everyone’s capabilities while simultaneously showing what the Avengers are capable of when they work together.
+It’s able to highlight everyone’s capabilities while simultaneously showing what the Avengers are capable of when they work together.

-However as the story moves along, its evident that Whedon and Co. are just going through the motions as they tick off another box in the blockbuster checklist.
-It has none of the heart and spark that elevated the first film.
+However as the story moves along, it’s evident that Whedon and Co. are just going through the motions as they tick off another box in the blockbuster checklist.
+Age of Ultron jumps from one explosive set-piece to the next, leaving everything else half-formed.

-Unfortunately unlike Loki, Ultron is not engaging nor fun.
+Ultron is not engaging nor fun.
 He appears just in time to be foiled by our heroes.
 For a robot with superior intelligence, he has very few tricks up his sleeve, mostly involving a wave of drones one after the other.
-Like cliched self-aware robots, he’s an arrogant misguided entity who see human beings as pests.
-Although realistically, that’s what would happen if you base your decision on the internet.
+Like cliched self-aware robots, he’s an arrogant misguided entity who sees human beings as pests.

 The sequel completely tosses aside the character developments of its cast.
 The first movie made you care about them as individuals.
 This sequel treats them as passive employees who just want to do their job.